JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

 Returns a boolean value: 0 for success and -1 for failure.
-To get extended error information call **GetLastResult** and/or **GetErrorInfo**, which can return **S_OK** if successful, or one of the following error codes.
+To get extended error information call **GetErrorInfo**, which can return **S_OK** if successful, or one of the following error codes.

 | Return code  | Description |
 | ------------ | ----------- |